almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

     OSError: Problem with I/O in game_logic
     SimulationError: (0, 0)

-* We can drive this multithreaded pipeline by calling `simulate_pipeline` in a loop:
+* We can drive this multithreading pipeline by calling `simulate_pipeline` in a loop:
 ```python
 class ColumnPrinter:
     ...